If there’s one thing we all take for granted literally every second of our lives, it has to be breathing. Look at yourself; you’re doing it right now!

 Here’s another respiratory remedy that has been in use for hundreds if not thousands of years.
 I’m sure we’ve all tried a home-made, lemon based remedy for cold or flu at one point in our lives.

-That’s because in addition to unrivaled antiseptic properties, lemon contains antioxidant, anti-inflammatory, antimicrobial, antibacterial and detoxing capabilities that make it quite the effective cold buster.
-Scientific evidence has also shown that lemon EO can boost the immune system and also inhibit any bacterial action in the respiratory tract.
+That’s because in addition to unrivaled antiseptic properties, lemon essential oil contains antioxidant, anti-inflammatory, antimicrobial, antibacterial and detoxing capabilities that make it quite the effective cold buster.
+Scientific evidence has also shown that lemon essential oil can boost the immune system and also inhibit any bacterial action in the respiratory tract.

 6 Essential Oil Recipes for Breathing